voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 Right now, elections are our only legal way to participate.

 But elections invite a game of stagecraft, fear-mongering, and deception.

-And the massive costs necessary to run a competitive campaign create an environment [ripe for corruption](/2017/10/23/democracy-vs-corruption/).
+And the massive costs to campaign, combined with "pick the lesser of two evils" [election rules](/2017/03/06/how-to-move-past-two-parties/), create an environment [ripe for corruption](/2017/10/23/democracy-vs-corruption/).

 Despite consensus among voters on many issues, our legislative process goes in circles.